aquaULB/solving_pde_mooc/notebooks/05_IterativeMethods/05_01_Iteration_and_2D.md

 Again, unless we are extremely lucky, the updated value $p^1_{i,j}$ will not satisfy \eqref{eq:iterSolPoisson} but maybe it got closer.
 The idea behind iterative methods is to continue this process hoping that the updated values converge to the desired solution.

 The simple iterative procedure we outlined above is called the Jacobi method.
-In the next notebook we will prove mathematically that for the Poisson equation it does indeed converge to the exact solution.
-Here will implement it and empirically observe that this is the case for our toy problem.
+Below we will prove mathematically that for the Poisson equation it does indeed converge to the exact solution.
+Here we will implement it and empirically observe that this is the case for our toy problem.

 In the Jacobi method, the iterated value is computed as follows: